linode/docs/docs/guides/platform/get-started/set-up-and-secure/index.md

 After you have successfully created a Compute Instance, there are a few initial configuration steps you should perform within your new Linux system.
 This includes updating your system, setting the timezone, configuring a custom hostname, adding a limited user, hardening SSH to prevent unauthorized access, and configuring a firewall.
 These steps ensure your instance is update to date, secure, and ready for use.

 {{<note>}}
-Each workflow discussed in this guide is entirely optional.
-Once you create a Compute Instance, you can begin using it without following these instructions.
-That said, this guide walks you through best practices and important steps to secure your server and ensure it's operating as you intend.
+While this guide is optional, it walks you through best practices and covers important steps to secure your server.
+It is recommended that you follow these instructions when deploying a new Compute Instance.
+Some guides within our library assume that you have performed these steps, such as setting your hostname and updating your software.
 {{</note>}}

 1. [View your Instance in the Cloud Manager](#view-your-instance-in-the-cloud-manager)